Jetison333/rotg/wagon.md

 estrogen (5 marbles) — gain tit(le)s

-SPEED (10 marbles) — all of your instant actions happen with priority

 anger demon (2 marbles) — at any time you may destroy all of your other itums (except for this one)

 inner peace (2 marbles) — all actions that would result in you losing or gaining an itum fail, except for the following one: you may voluntarily destroy this itum at any time